mohammad-oghli/AWS-S3-Storage-Data/README.md

 * Copy `S3` module file into your project directory
 * Install python package dependency
-  * You can install the package either by adding it to your `requirement.txt` file:
+  * You can install the package either by adding it to your `requirements.txt` file:

     add `boto3==1.34.127` to it